tliutony/OpenDSA/RST/en/java4python/introduction.rst

 features of Java that are both unique and powerful.

 .. note::
-    We'll (the instructors) add comments and tips throughout that will help connect the readings to class!
+    We (the instructors) will add comments and tips throughout that will help connect the readings to class!